return42/sphkerneldoc/linux_src_doc/arch/arm/kernel/cpuidle_c.rst

 This function calls the underlying arch specific low level PM code as registered at the init time.

-Returns -EOPNOTSUPP if no suspend callback is defined, the result of the callback otherwise.
+Returns the result of the suspend callback.

 .. _`arm_cpuidle_get_ops`: